Uganda March 27-April 5, 2023

 OBSERVATIONS UGANDA

-1. Compared to the poverty in Burundi and Rwanda, these are the things you don’t see in Uganda: anyone walking on the road (they use bodas, minivan taxis and share taxis to get around), no firewood collecting or water hauling, no bicycle freight haulers (use motorcycles), no impoverished filthy children.
-There are supermarkets that look like Western grocery stores (Carrefour at Acacia Mall), restaurants where the menu reflects what they can actually can produce, Western fast food, ATMs that work.
+1. Compared to the poverty in Burundi and Rwanda, these are the things you don’t see in Uganda: anyone walking on the road (they use bodas, minivan taxis and share taxis to get around), no firewood collecting or water hauling, no bicycle freight haulers (use motorcycles), and no impoverished filthy children.
+Some supermarkets look like Western grocery stores (Carrefour at Acacia Mall), restaurants where the menu reflects what they can produce, Western fast food, and ATMs that work.
 There is an active informal economy that sells everything on the street.
 Credit cards work.
 The roads are not as good as Rwanda where they are perfect.

 As I drove north, things changed some – more people walking with stuff balanced on their heads, more bicycles and the primitive tiny round/square thatched “houses”.